Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Qubic's Selfish Mining Strategy and Revenue

 Qubic's strategy may vary over time, and selfish mining, if present, is unlikely to be applied uniformly across the entire observation window.
-To focus our analysis on intervals with meaningful deviations, we define a heuristic as Alg.~\ref{alg:heuristic} to identify periods with sustained abnormal orphan activity, which serves as an indicator of potential selfish mining.
+To separate periods of sustained abnormal orphan activity from the rest of the observation window, we use the heuristic in Alg.~\ref{alg:heuristic}.
+We treat such activity as an indicator of potential selfish mining.

 The heuristic operates in three steps.
-First, we aggregate all orphan blocks (both Qubic and non-Qubic) into hourly bins and compute the orphan count $C[h]$ for each hour.
-Second, we identify contiguous segments in which every hour satisfies a minimum orphan-count threshold $\tau_{\min}$ and the total segment length exceeds a minimum duration $d_{\min}$.
+First, we construct a complete hourly series over the observation window and compute the orphan count $C[h]$ for each hour, assigning zero to hours with no observed orphan blocks.
+Second, we identify maximal contiguous segments in which every hour satisfies a minimum orphan-count threshold $\tau_{\min}$ and the total segment length exceeds a minimum duration $d_{\min}$.
 Third, we merge neighboring segments separated by gaps shorter than $g_{\max}$ hours to tolerate brief fluctuations in activity.
 The result is a set $M$ of candidate selfish mining periods.

+For Fig.~\ref{fig:run_by_periods}, we distinguish fork runs involving Qubic and other miners from Qubic self forks in which two blocks attributed to Qubic share the same parent and height.
+The latter do not identify a private chain lead and are excluded from inference about Qubic's release strategy.

 In our evaluation, we set $\tau_{\min} = 2$ orphan blocks per hour, $d_{\min} = 4$ hours, and $g_{\max} = 6$ hours.
-These parameters were chosen to capture intervals where elevated orphan activity is persistent enough to be unlikely under normal conditions, while avoiding over-fragmentation due to minor gaps.
-Fig.~\ref{fig:selfish-mining-periods-timeline} shows the resulting candidate periods on the timeline.
-Applying this heuristic yields ten periods (P1--P10) during which Qubic's block share and involvement in orphan blocks are noticeably higher than their global averages, suggesting that Qubic concentrated its selfish mining behavior in these windows.
-In particular, Qubic's average hashrate share in these periods is 28.02\%, higher than its overall share of 22.09\%.
-This gap indicates that Qubic tends to enable selfish mining only after its hashrate reaches a comparatively high level, and to cease such behavior once its effective share falls back toward the baseline.

-Using the measured $\alpha=28.02\%$ for the selfish mining periods together with the observed low $\gamma \approx 0$, we evaluate both the classical selfish mining revenue function and the derived modified-strategy revenue.
+These settings capture sustained orphan activity while preventing short gaps from splitting a continuous span of activity into multiple periods.
+Our heuristic captures sustained, observable phases of Qubic's selfish mining operation and may miss brief or sporadic activity.
+The resulting P1--P10 candidate periods form the basis of the focused analyses that follow.
+To check robustness to the threshold choices, we repeat the analysis over all 80 parameter combinations.
+In every setting, Qubic's target-rate-normalized yield remains below the corresponding estimated $\alpha$, so the aggregate underperformance is not specific to our default parameters. \ifcameraready The full version provides the detailed sensitivity analysis, and the artifact includes the full grid. \else Appendix~\ref{appendix:threshold-sensitivity} provides the detailed sensitivity analysis, and the artifact includes the full grid. \fi